deckhouse/deckhouse/modules/402-ingress-nginx/images/controller-1-9/patches/README.md

 * Enable our metrics collector instead of the default one.
 * Enable pcre_jit.
 * Add the health check server to provide the way for an external load balancer to check that the ingress controller will be terminated soon.
+* Set default values for upstream_retries and total_upstream_response_time to avoid incorrect logs when it is a raw tcp request.
+* Replace the status field with formatted status field which is explicitly converted to number to avoid incorrect logs when response status is 009.

 We do not intend to make a PR to the upstream with these changes, because there are only our custom features.